Easter Sunrise At House Of Mary Shrine

-The House of Mary Shrine will celebrate Christ’s resurrection with their annual Sunrise Service on Easter Sunday morning, April 4, 2021, at 6:45 a.m.
+The House of Mary Shrine will celebrate Christ’s resurrection with their annual Sunrise Service on Easter Sunday morning, April 4, 2021.

+The Celebration begins at 6:45 a.m. with Scripture readings and songs on the deck of the chapel.
+A procession proceeds with song and scripture to the top of the hill and the three large crosses.
+A cross signifying Christ’s is carried by volunteer “Simons;” At the summit, all will witness the rising sun and recall the sacrifice of the Lamb of God.
+A homily by Greg Dejean and then the procession continues to the tomb, where in Scripture and song the faithful proclaim that JESUS CHRIST HAS RISEN!

 (0) comments